-5.5 Fraud Waste Abuse and Misuse
+10.6 Fraud, Waste, Abuse and Misuse

 Employees are required to report all instances of suspected fraud, waste, abuse, and misuse.
-Intentional or unintentional violations of the policies and procedures for purchase card or convenience check usage is considered misuse.
+Intentional or unintentional violations of the regulations, policies and procedures for purchase card or convenience check usage is considered misuse.
 Fraud is a criminal form of misuse involving willful deceit, misrepresentation of facts, or other practices designed to harm or deprive another of his or her rights, usually involving deception for personal gain.
 The distinction between fraud, waste, abuse and misuse is dependent upon the facts of each case.

 All participants in the purchase card program are responsible for preventing fraud and the conditions that lead to fraud.
+However, approving officials are the first line of defense.
 Fraud often occurs when two or more individuals collude to circumvent the management controls in place to prevent fraudulent practices.
 Collusion may occur between merchants and cardholders, cardholders and approving officials, or between purchase card program participants and other employees.

-5.5.1 Indicators of Fraud Waste Abuse and Misuse

-Suspected purchase card fraud, waste, abuse and misuse often have the same or similar indicators.
+a.
+Indicators of Fraud, Waste, Abuse and Misuse: Suspected purchase card fraud, waste, abuse and misuse often have the same or similar indicators.
 A determination of whether the misuse is fraudulent may only be possible after a thorough investigation.
 Therefore, all suspected cases must be reported.
 Agency program coordinators shall review bank purchase card data and reports on a regular basis to identify and investigate possible instances of fraud, waste, abuse and misuse.
 The following are examples of potential indicators of fraud, waste, abuse and misuse:

-- Repetitive purchases from the same merchant in situations where the cardholder should be rotating purchases among more than one merchant; - Missing purchase documentation; - Cardholders or approving officials who allow others to use the card; - Failure to safeguard purchase cards, convenience checks, or account information; - Lack of oversight and surveillance; - Unauthorized purchases; - Payments made for items that were never received; - Split purchases made to avoid spending limits; - Failure to account for nonexpendable or sensitive items per property management procedures; - Approval of cardholder purchases by someone other than the approving official; - Cardholders returning items to a merchant for a store credit instead of a credit to their purchase card account; - Attempted purchases that exceed the cardholder's limits; - Purchases that have been declined by the card system; and - Cash advances or convenience checks written to "Cash".
+- Repetitive purchases from the same merchant in situations where the cardholder should be rotating purchases among more than one merchant. - Missing purchase documentation. - Cardholders or approving officials who allow others to use their card. - Failure to safeguard purchase cards, convenience checks, or account information. - Lack of oversight and surveillance. - Unauthorized purchases. - Payments made for items that were never received. - Split purchases made to avoid spending limits. - Failure to account for nonexpendable or sensitive. - Approval of cardholder purchases by someone other than the approving official. - Cardholders returning items to a merchant for a store credit instead of a credit to their purchase card account. - Attempted purchases that exceed the cardholder's limits. - Purchases that have been declined by the card system. - Cash advances or convenience checks written to "Cash".

-5.5.2 Reporting Suspected Fraud Waste Abuse and Misuse

-Employees are responsible for reporting cases of suspected fraud, waste, abuse and misuse of the purchase card or convenience checks.
-Employees who suspect a cardholder of fraud, waste, abuse and misuse must immediately notify the approving official and the agency program coordinator.
-Agency program coordinators, upon learning of suspected fraud, waste, abuse and misuse shall notify the Office of Inspector General, the Head of Contracting Office, the servicing bank, and their supervisory chain.
+b.
+Reporting Suspected Fraud Waste Abuse and Misuse: Employees are responsible for reporting cases of suspected fraud, waste, abuse and misuse of the purchase card or convenience checks.
+Employees who suspect a cardholder of fraud, waste, abuse and misuse must immediately notify the approving official, the agency program coordinator, and/or the Office of Inspector General.
+Approving officials and agency program coordinators, upon learning of suspected fraud, waste, abuse and misuse shall notify the Office of Inspector General, the Head of Contracting Office, the servicing bank, and their supervisory chain.
 Immediate actions shall be taken to ensure that all instances of suspected fraud, waste, abuse and misuse are promptly reported and investigated.

-APCs may use the case management tool in the servicing bank's electronic access system to report, and track suspected fraud, waste, abuse and misuse cases to ensure accurate Office of Management and Budget quarterly reporting.
+Agency program coordinators should use the case management tool in the servicing bank's electronic access system to report and track suspected fraud, waste, abuse and misuse cases to ensure accurate Office of Management and Budget quarterly reporting.
 The OIG may use the case management tool when conducting purchase card audits and fraud investigations.

-5.5.3 Potential Consequences for Purchase Card Fraud Waste Abuse or Misuse
+c.
+Potential Consequences for Purchase Card Fraud Waste Abuse or Misuse: